 Though more comedic than romantic, Kiss Him, Not Me! is super relatable: if you weren’t Kae Serinuma back in the day (or even now), you’ve definitely known someone like her in your fandom.
 The series also takes an interesting crack at the tired harem/reverse harem genre, in which one protagonist has multiple suitors vying for their attention.
 But saying much more would be a spoiler, so you’ll just have to check this series out for yourself.

 This 2016 film written and directed by Makoto Shinkai shattered box office records in Japan and worldwide.
-Gorgeously animated, Your Name is a love story that reaches through time.
+Gorgeously animated, Your Name is a love story that reaches through time — this is an anime not to be missed.

 Featured still from "Your Name" via Toho